danielsogl/awesome-cordova-plugins/docs/plugins/imap/README.md

 Plugin Repo: [https://github.com/aleksandar888/cordova-plugin-imap.git](https://github.com/aleksandar888/cordova-plugin-imap.git)

-This plugin will enable an Ionic application to use the IMAP (Internet Message Access Protocol) features.
-This plugin is in Beta version and it offers support only for Android.
+This plugin will enable a Cordova application to use the IMAP (Internet Message Access Protocol) features The plugin offers support for Android and iOS.
-The plugin uses Java Mail API.
-Planned improvements and support for iOS.
+To enable the IMAP features on Android, this plugin uses the framework [Java Mail API](https://javaee.github.io/javamail/) and for iOS, it uses the [MailCore 2](http://libmailcore.com/) library.

 ## Supported platforms

 - Android
+  - iOS